-- If a disciplinary meeting is to be held, inform the employee in writing with enough information to be able to defend themself. - If it is possible that the employee may be dismissed, it needs to be stated in the letter, and - include copies of any written evidence, including statements, and - notify the employee of time, date and venue, and - advise the employee of their right to be accompanied (see below).
+- If a disciplinary meeting is to be held, inform the employee in writing with enough information about the allegation so that they can defend themselves.
+It is important that the employer sets out all the allegations that are being made in as much detail as possible.
+In the recent case of KvL, a failure to specify the fact that a teacher's conduct might cause reputational damage to the school was not set out in the allegations and the dismissal was held to be unfair when his employment was terminated for that reason. - If it is possible that the employee may be dismissed, it needs to be stated in the letter, and - include copies of any written evidence, including statements, and - notify the employee of time, date and venue, and - advise the employee of their right to be accompanied (see below).

-Hold the meeting
+Hold the disciplinary meeting

-- Hold the meeting without unreasonable delay but give enough time for the employee to prepare their case; 48 hours is usually considered an absolute minimum. - Employer and employee should make 'every effort' to attend the meeting as arranged. - The employer - explains the complaint - o listens to the employee's response - lays out its case, with any witnesses giving evidence, including the investigating manager - gives the employee the opportunity to ask questions, present evidence and call witnesses - o gives the employee the opportunity to challenge the employer's witnesses. - Where either party intends to call witnesses, they should give notice to the other side.
+- Hold the meeting without unreasonable delay but give enough notice of the meeting for the employee to prepare their case; 48 hours is usually considered an absolute minimum. - Employer and employee should make 'every effort' to attend the meeting as arranged. - The employer - explains the complaint - listens to the employee's response - lays out its case, with any witnesses giving evidence, including the investigating manager - gives the employee the opportunity to ask questions, present evidence and call witnesses - gives the employee the opportunity to challenge the employer's witnesses. - Where either party intends to call witnesses, they should give notice to the other side.